 TERM

-The Term of this Agreement shall be for one year and renewable by mutual consent of the parties annually thereafter.
+The Term of this Agreement shall be September 1, 2018, through December 31, 2019 and renewable by mutual consent of the parties annually thereafter.
 At least sixty (60) days prior to the end of each one-year term, the parties shall convene to discuss areas of compensation, Service Level Agreements (SLAs) and Agreement term as potential changes to be incorporated into a renewed agreement.
 This 60-day period shall be known as the “Renewal Period”.
 During the Renewal Period, the parties may agree to extend the term of the contract for longer than one year, but may not exceed a five-year extension.
 The parties may also incorporate additional tasks into a renewed agreement so long as any new tasks directly relate to the duties as set forth in the Scope of Work in Section C of Exhibit A. If this Agreement is not renewed before the end of a term, the Exchange’s payment obligations as outlined in Exhibit B shall discontinue upon the termination of this Agreement.

 ASSIGNMENT